indieSoftware/INLib/README.md

 INLib
 =====

-A little Objective-C Library used by the indie-Software.
+A little iOS Objective-C Library used by the indie-Software.